 “Short rush-boss-souls-like, looks good, good performance.”

-The game offers high replayability due to its multiple endings, challenge modes, and unlockable content, making it worthwhile despite its short length.
-Players appreciate the opportunity for speed runs and strategic planning in subsequent playthroughs, enhancing the overall value for the price.
+The game offers high replayability due to its three different endings, challenge modes, weapon unlocks, and secrets, making it worthwhile despite its short length.
+Players appreciate the opportunity for speed runs and strategic planning for boss fights, which enhances the overall value for the price.
+Overall, the combination of these elements contributes to a strong incentive to replay the game.

 “What I find interesting is that there are 3 different endings you can get, which makes the replayability a good factor since the game is pretty short.”